Karst Organics | East Timor

 Our Purchasing Commitment 2025

-Ahead of the harvest leaving East Timor and making its way over to the UK, we've put together an initial estimated purchase order of 50 SACKS which will make it the largest purchase order we've put together yet, and will supply our Easy Drinker between January and April.
+Ahead of the harvest leaving East Timor and making its way over to the UK, we've put together an initial purchase order of 50 SACKS which will make it the largest purchase order we've put together yet, and will supply our Easy Drinker between January and April.

 We have been so impressed not only with the sustainable pricing structure that Karst has committed to, but also the positive influence that they have been having on the Letefoho agricultural world and the legacy of Timorese farming.
 Under Simao's watchful eye, the quality has improved year on year, and thanks to favourable cultivation climate conditions this year in addition to the increased rigour and confidence that the 32 farmers of Hatuhei have been approaching the harvest with this year, we are expecting this year's harvest to be even higher quality than years previously.